Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 We've all been there, eating a snack while our dog lays nearby and wondering if we can toss one tasty morsel their way.
 A piece of fruit is harmless, right?
 Yes and no. Our doggies' bodies are complex, and while many fruits are healthy treats, others can trigger life-threatening issues.

-In an emergency, pet poison control is just a phone call (including helplines covered by pet insurance), but being informed and taking preventative measures are always the best approaches.
+In an emergency, pet poison control is just a phone call away (including helplines covered by pet insurance), but being informed and taking preventative measures are always the best approaches.

 Keep reading to learn which fruits are safe for dogs to eat and which are best to reserve for your own cravings.